vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/health-monitoring.md

 ### Platform automation/self healing

-Another use is that of special types of Health Indicators called *Availability Probes*.
+Another use is that of special types of health indicators called *availability probes*.

-Modern application platforms support a contract with the applications that it will monitor for the application instance health.
+Modern application platforms support a contract with the applications they run that the platform will monitor the application instance health.
 This contract allows the platform to dispose of unhealthy application instances, and recover them according to the instructions given to it by application